 Method of Participation and Request for Credit

-There are no fees for participating and receiving CME/CE credit for this activity.
-During the period of accreditation, participants must read the learning objectives and faculty disclosures and study the educational activity.
+During the period 5/21/2021 through 5/21/2022 participants must read the learning objectives and faculty disclosures and study the educational activity.

 If you have questions regarding the certification of this activity, please contact PIM via email at firstname.lastname@example.org